 I blog on any issue or thing I find interesting.
 Now this is mostly politics, but also quite a bit on technology and the Internet.
 And as my friends use the blog to keep track of what I am up to, there’s a fair amount of personal stuff also, photos of places I have been, food, theatre or movie reviews, or just anything I want to share.

 Kiwiblog gets around half a million pageviews per month.
 I normally blog eight to ten items a day, and we often get 500+ comments a day.
 There are over 10,000 registered commenters.

 Standards & Policies

-While it is a personal blog, reflecting my views, in recognition of the fact that it is now widely read and has some influence on the public discourse, Kiwiblog has been a member of the Online Media Standards Authority since 1 October 2014.
-I try and follow the OMSA Code of Standards for Online News and Current Affairs Content.
+While it is a personal blog, reflecting my views, in recognition of the fact that it is now widely read and has some influence on the public discourse, Kiwiblog was a member of the Online Media Standards Authority since from 1 October 2014 to 31 December 2016 when it got subsumed by the NZ Press Council which we are now an associate member of.
+I try and follow the Press Council Principles.

 If you have a complaint about any item on Kiwiblog, I encourage you to read our complaints policy.

 My disclosure statement is here.
 It has my political background and other stuff.